 - The consistent performance and durability they provide, punch after punch, are simply unmatched.

 - These gloves use five different panels which are an exciting combination of different textures.

 - The gloves aren’t technically real leather; instead, they’re animal-free engineered leather-like material termed as ‘Vyler’.

 - The cuff on these gloves uses a dual strap to secure the hand as tightly as possible.
 The main velcro strap is supported by a secondary elastic strap, which secures the wrist from the other side, making a nice and tight fit.

-- They have four interlocking splints down the back of the hand, which are a little sturdier than the padding and limit the ability to bend your hand backwards too much and help keep a proper hand alignment.
+- They have four interlocking splints down the back of the hand, which are a little sturdier than the padding and limit the ability to bend your hand backward too much and help keep a proper hand alignment.